 Naturally, a driver will look left to make sure they are not turning into traffic, but will let the car make the turn without looking back.
 In busy intersections this can be dangerous for pedestrians in cross walks.

-Luckily, the PAEB uses cameras or radar sensors to detect a pedestrian and automatically apply the brakes to prevent an unfortunate occurrence of collision.
+Luckily, the PAEB uses cameras or radar sensors to detect a pedestrian and automatically apply the brakes to prevent an unfortunate collision.

 And That’s Not All

 There is a myriad of other features available as well.
-Including systems that alert the driver to objects behind the car when it is in reverse, to back up cameras that show you the area behind a trailer that you otherwise couldn’t see, and even Wi-Fi connectivity for those pesky and distracting devices (for the passengers of the vehicle, no doubt).
+Including systems that alert the driver to objects behind the car when it is in reverse, to back up cameras that show you the area behind a trailer that you otherwise couldn’t see, and even Wi-Fi connectivity for those pesky and distracting devices (more for the passengers of the vehicle, of course).